 - Made with a secret blend of 40 herbs and spices and remains a Zwack family operation.

-- Unicum (reintroduced) and Unicum released in U.S. in April 2013
+- Unicum (reintroduced) and Unicum released in the U.S. in April 2013